curlytailedbuffalo/pi-musicbox/README.md

 1. Write Pi MusicBox image to your SD card. (do not remove SD card when complete)
 2. Open the SD Card -> Config -> Settings.ini in a text editor
-3. Change the MusicBox config settings, there is a config file below
+3. Change the MusicBox config settings in the settings.ini file you just opened

-The settings that matter are
+The settings that matter are directly below.
+An example of my config file is just below that.
 ```
 [network]
 wifi_network = YOUR_WIRELESS_NETWORK